ubong-etuk/Group-Privacy/README.md

 **Step 5**: Verify the privacy requirements satisfaction .
 This step initiates the analysis that determines the extent the configured group in Step 1 satisfies the selected instance of privacy requirements in Step 4.
 ![image](https://github.com/user-attachments/assets/2a2d55e3-607f-43e6-b02b-2a862b16d856)

-**Step 6**:  Display the requirements satisfaction outcome (see example in  Figure	\ref{pstep6} ).
+**Step 6**:  Display the requirements satisfaction outcome .
 This step displays the outcome of requirements satisfaction using the sat tree to highlight the sat outcome of each assertion in the selected requirements.
 ![image](https://github.com/user-attachments/assets/09ab2610-1011-4686-b160-34ed4c42dc6f)